 Transaction log backups are stored in files of the proprietary Veeam format — VLB.
 Veeam Backup & Replication keeps transaction log backups together with the VM image-level backup.
 The target location of VLB files depend on the type of the backup repository:

-- If you store the VM image-level backup on a simple backup repository, Veeam Backup & Replication writes transaction log backups to the same folder where files of the image-level backup reside.
+- If you store the VM image-level backup on a backup repository, Veeam Backup & Replication writes transaction log backups to the same folder where files of the image-level backup reside.

 - If you store the VM image-level backup on a scale-out backup repository, Veeam Backup & Replication writes transaction log backups to the extent where the latest incremental backup file of the VM image-level backup is stored.

 Veeam Backup & Replication removes transaction log backups by retention.
 You can choose one of the following retention methods:

 By default, Veeam Backup & Replication retains transaction log backups together with the corresponding image-level backup of the Microsoft SQL Server VM.
 When Veeam Backup & Replication removes a restore point of the image-level backup from the backup chain, it also removes a chain of transaction logs relating to this image-level backup.

 This method allows you to have both the image-level backup and necessary transaction log backups at hand.
 If you need to recover a database to some state, you can restore the Microsoft SQL Database from the necessary restore point and perform transaction log replay to bring the database to the desired state.

 You can instruct Veeam Backup & Replication to keep transaction logs only for a specific period of time.
 This retention setting can be used, for example, if you want to save on storage space and plan to retain transaction log backups for the last few days.
 In this case, you will be able to restore the database only to one of the most recent states.